hector-sab/tmux-101/README.md

 # Tmux 101
 Welcome to tmux 101!
-In this guide I'll show you the basics of how to navigate it and don't die trying.
+In this guide I'll attempt to show you all the basics you need to feel comfortable using tmux.

-> **&#9432;** **NOTE:** Yes, you can use the mouse for moving around, check it out down below.
-However, I'd recommend letting go and embrase your keyboard.
+> **&#9432;** **NOTE:** The keyboard is the primary way of using tmux.
+If you are more interested on using your mouse, keep reading as it's possible to some extend.
+However, I'd recommend letting go and embrase your fingers.
 Lots of things will become easier once you have build enough muscle memory.

 ## Installation
 You can refer to the [tmux wiki](https://github.com/tmux/tmux/wiki/Installing) for the most up to date